125 North Front Street

 A Mighty History

-A river as powerful as The Mississippi has many stories to tell.
+A river as powerful as the Mississippi has many stories to tell.
 For millennia the Mississippi River has shaped the lives of its inhabitants.
-The best place to discover the fascinating history of North America’s most powerful river is The Mississippi River Museum.
-18 galleries showcasing 10,000 years of history tell the story of a river that sculpted the destiny of a nation.
+The best place to discover the fascinating history of North America’s most powerful river is the Mississippi River Museum.
+Eighteen galleries showcasing 10,000 years of history tell the story of a river that sculpted the destiny of a nation.

 For more information or to book a group event call 901.576.7241 or visit Mud Island’s website.